hon-nova/eCoffee/README.md

    - Review my purchase history
    - Indicate preferences by liking or disliking a product
 3. As an admin person or a general manager, I can
-   - View and interact with the Dashboard with sales report
+   - View the visual sales report
    - Access and review all current registered users' purchase history and account information (excluding passwords)
    - Perform all CRUD (Create, Read, Update, Delete) operations on products